Cute plant alert!

 I’m on vacation this week in Palm Desert, California – part of an annual ritual that I’ve enjoyed for about 30 years.
 Nearly the first thing I do while I’m down here is get away from the golf courses and shopping malls into the high desert mountains.
 Yesterday my daughter and I hiked Horsethief Creek trail (great name, huh?) in the San Bernardino Wilderness and admired the spring flowers that are just starting to emerge.

-One half of my brain was busy noticing all of the native plants that I felt had great ornamental value for home landscapes, while the other half worried about what to do for my blog posting this week.
-And finally both sides of my brain got together for a chat and here we are with today’s posting.
+One half of my brain was busy noticing all of the native plants that I felt had great ornamental value for home landscapes, while the other half worried about what to do for my blog posting this week.… Continue reading this article “Dry doesn’t have to mean dull!”

 Terry E. for the win!!!